N-Wouda/PL-Hourly-Heuristic/README.md

 For the ILP formulation, more is needed: you need to ensure a valid instance of the CPLEX programme is installed on your machine, with the relevant Python bindings exposed.
-CPLEX is commercial software offered by IBM, so this cannot be done via `pip`.
+CPLEX is commercial software offered by IBM, so this cannot easily be done via `pip`.

 ## Heuristic